Book 8

 C) Which of these sentences are true (T) and which are false (F)?

-7. Mr. Perry didn't like his lunch.
+7. Mr. Perry had cold potatoes and beans with his lunch.

 Text 218